 Gigi: Accordion-Steel drum-leader-composer-arranger

-Ms. Rabe has been a lecturer at CSU Northridge since 1995, starting their steel band program, which is one of the largest steel band programs on the west coast.
+Ms. Rabe has been a lecturer at CSU Northridge since 1995, starting their steel band program, which is currently one of the few steel band programs on the west coast.
 In addition, she has taught the first online music course at CSUN and teaches courses in world music.
 She has been recognized for her teaching and mentoring by Delta Zeta (Professor of the Fall 2017 Semester) and the University Ambassadors (Polished Apple Award).
 Ms. Rabe was also a teaching associate in the UCLA Department of Ethnomusicology where she had taught discussion classes on the subjects of music of Mexico and the Caribbean, music of Europe and the Americas, the Cultural History of Rap, and South American music.
 She has also taught music classes at Santa Monica College.
 Presently she is a consultant for Yamaha’s Junior Original Concert programs, helping young composers write for accordion and steel drums.

 Proud member of AFM 47, ASCAP, SAG-AFTRA, and NARAS.